keithb-b/learning-alloy/VehicleLocking.md

 pred aPeopleZoneContainsTheDoorsForPeople{
    all v: Vehicle |
       all l: v.locations |
-          l.purpose in ForPeople => some z: v.zones | z in People and l in v.locationsByZones[z]
+          l.purpose in ForPeople => some z: v.zones | z in People and l in v.locationsByZone[z]
 }

 pred aCargoZoneContainsTheDoorsForCargo{
    all v: Vehicle |
       all l: v.locations |
-          l.purpose in ForCargo => some z: v.zones | z in Cargo and l in v.locationsByZones[z]
+          l.purpose in ForCargo => some z: v.zones | z in Cargo and l in v.locationsByZone[z]
 }
 ```
 collecting all that together for convenience: